 Q: What are the voting recommendations of our Board of Directors?

-A: Our Board of Directors recommends a vote FOR each of Proposal Nos.
-1, 2, 3 and 4.
+A: Our Board of Directors recommends a vote FOR each of the nominees in Proposal 1 and FOR Proposal Nos.
+2, 3 and 4.
 Specifically, our Board recommends a vote: